hikeventures/hikeventures.github.io/_posts/2013-03-21-gear-review-steripen-freedom.markdown

 I have used the Steripen Freedom in combination with a ceramic filter in order to achieve the best results.
 I have tested the Steripen Freedom on our [trip to Sarek][3] in Sweden.
 However, water filters are in most cases not really needed there but it's still good to filter particles out with a ceramic filter.

 <a href="http://www.hikeventures.com/deals/#steripen+freedom"><button class="btn btn-danger">Compare prices</button></a>

-What is your experience with the Steripen Freedom?
-Leave a comment below.

 [1]:	http://hikeventures.com/gear-review-katadyn-mini-water-filter/ "ceramic filter"
 [2]:	http://hikeventures.com/how-to-charge-your-batteries-when-you-are-outdoors/ "rechargable battery"